RINGO: RINEX pre-processing tool using Go!

 $ ringo merge 02550010.21o.bz2 > 02550010.21o

-Hatanaka compressed file can also be extracted if “CRX2RNX” is available in the $PATH.
+Hatanaka compressed file can also be extracted directly.

 $ ringo merge 02550010.21d.gz > 02550010.21o